-Barton was born into a family of artists and teachers in Urbana, Illinois, and graduated high school from the North Carolina School of the Arts.
-He attended The Juilliard School, where he received a B.M. in music composition, and has a B.A. in English literature from Columbia University.
+Barton Lewis was born into a family of artists and teachers in Urbana, Illinois.
+After graduating high school from the North Carolina School of the Arts, he moved to New York City to attend the Juilliard School, where he received a B.M. in music composition.
+He also has a B.A. in English literature from Columbia University.

 After college, Barton briefly pursued a career in music, but devoted himself to filmmaking full-time in the 1990s.
 His films are meditations on the mundane and commonplace and the art of looking and listening in the world, explored through studies of natural light and the urban landscape in states of opulent decay.